IndigoShock/Lab-13-Student-Enrollment/README.md

 No API's were harmed in the making of this.

 5. Installation
 Install Visual Studio 2017 and .NET Core SDK.
-Microsoft Azure account.
+Have Microsoft Azure account.

 6. License
 This program's License is MIT.